 The prophet Isaiah cried out: Come now, and let us reason together, saith the Lord: though your sins be as scarlet, they shall be white as snow; though they be red like crimson, they shall be as wool.

-If you be willing and obedient, you shall eat of the good of the land: but if you refuse and rebel, you shall be devoured with the sword; for the mouth of the Lord has spoken it (Isaiah 1:18-20).
-Those words indicate a need to come together, by repenting and turning to God.
+If you be willing and obedient, you shall eat of the good of the land: but if you refuse and rebel, you shall be devoured with the sword (destruction); for the mouth of the Lord has spoken it (Isaiah 1:18-20).
+Those words indicate a need to come together, by repenting and turning to God, after having been at ease in Zion.
 The prophet Isaiah reminded the people that God stands ready to cleanse and forgive all who will turn to him.

 Scripture reveals: If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land (2 Chronicles 7:14).

-But if you turn away, and forsake my statutes and commandments, which I have given you, and shall go and serve other gods, and worship them; then will I pluck you up by the roots out of my land which I have given you; and this house (or Temple) which I have sanctified (or set apart) in my name, will I cast out of my sight, and will make it a proverb and a byword among all nations (2 Chronicles 7:19-20).
+But if you turn away, and forsake my statutes and commandments, which I have given you, and shall go and serve other gods, and worship them; then will I pluck you up by the roots out of my land which I have given you; and this house which I have sanctified (set apart) in my name, will I cast out of my sight, and will make it a proverb and a byword among all nations (2 Chronicles 7:19-20).

-A Bible commentary noted: While this promise was originally given to King Solomon regarding the people of Israel, it is certainly applicable to all who will call on the Lord in repentance and faith.
+It was noted that while this promise was originally given to King Solomon regarding the people of Israel, it is certainly applicable to all who will call on the Lord in repentance and faith.
 This is a high expression of God's loving readiness to hear the prayers of a repentant people.
-These words attest to the fact that being at ease in Zion reveals the need for a awakening call to the church; to those who have walked away from the umbrella of God's provision.
+These words attest to the fact that being at ease in Zion has necessitated a wake up call for the church; to those who have walked away from the umbrella of God's provision and protection.